 Price: free for 14-days and charges $9.99/user/month after the trial

-BeeBole Timesheet is the employee timesheet system for medium companies, departments, and teams.
-With BeeBole Timesheet, companies can track the time spent by employees and contractors, while also controlling project cost.
+Beebole Timesheet is the employee timesheet system for medium companies, departments, and teams.
+With Beebole Timesheet, companies can track the time spent by employees and contractors, while also controlling project costs.
 With more than 30 reports and custom KPIs, users can create the dashboard of their dreams with the easy drag-and-drop feature.
 Billing costs can be managed in multiple currencies, and the application is available in 8 languages.

 Projects become a huge waste of time and money because of delays, rising costs, and overall bad management.